Golf Tutorials

 Step 4: Apply Smoothly, Don't Over-Tighten

 Place the end of the tape on the side of your finger and wrap it around the area needing protection.
 A critical tip here is to apply the tape smoothly but without stretching it tightly.
 You're creating a barrier, not a tourniquet.
-If you wrap it too tight, you'll restrict blood flow, and the finger will start to throb after a few holes.
+If you wrap it too tightly, you'll restrict blood flow, and the finger will start to throb after a few holes.
 The tape should feel snug, not constricting.

 Step 5: Overlap and Secure

 Wrap the tape so it overlaps itself by about half its width.
 This is what gives it strength and stops it from peeling.
 Make sure the final edge of the tape is pressed down firmly.
-A great pro tip is to a C-wrap - starting to wrap on the on underside of your finger so it wraps towards the top and over, so the club doesn't catch and roll it down during the swing.
+A great pro tip is a C-wrap - starting to wrap on the underside of your finger so it wraps towards the top and over, so the club doesn't catch and roll it down during the swing.
 Finish the wrap on the top of your finger.

-Use #2: Enhancing Your Grips Feel Over Time
+Use #2: Enhancing Your Grip's Feel Over Time

 Beyond simple protection, tape can also serve as a performance enhancer for your grip.
 This is especially useful in difficult conditions.
 If it's a hot, humid day and your hands are sweating, a layer of porous cotton tape can give you extra friction and a more secure hold without you strangling the club and with much less hand tension, which kills the golf swing.